complexdatacollective/documentation.networkcanvas.com/docs/technical-documentation/security-model.md

 For macOS this feature is called "FileVault" (https://support.apple.com/en-gb/guide/mac-help/mh11785/11.0/mac/11.0).
 In android this feature is called "Full-Disk Encryption". iOS encrypts the device by default.
-For linux it will depend on the distribution, but Ubuntu comes with out the box disk encryption using LUKS with LVM.
+For Linux, it will depend on the distribution; Ubuntu comes with out-the-box disk encryption using LUKS with LVM.

 #### Secure passwords